LeoGr777/clean-air-pipeline/.github/README.md

 ### Docker Setup

 Everything you need is packacked witin Docker.
-Python dependenies are included within requirements.txt.
+Python dependencies are included within requirements.txt.

-For local development install Docker desktop.
+For local development install Docker Desktop.

-For deployment, a dockerfile containing the image and a docker-compose.yaml is provided.
+For deployment, a Dockerfile containing the image and a docker-compose.yaml is provided.
 The dockerimage is based on the apache/airflow:3.0.6-python3.11 image with minimal adjustments.

 The docker-compose.yaml is the Airflow v3 template provided by Apache with some adjustmens made for the project.